tenstorrent/CVM/README.md

 A packet needs a `valid` field to be set to indicate when to issue a message on a posedge clock (call DPI function) as well as the source's location since this relies on topology/messenger.
 To work properly, the C++ class listening on this SV message will have used a `cvm::registry::messenger.connect` on the `packet_gen` transaction type.

 It's possible to have multiple `packet_gen` rules in a build, but this also means the relevant DPI function calls will be in different `always` blocks, which may hurt reproducibility.

+### Qualify
+A field in a packet can have a `qualify`.
+The field within the packet will only be sent from SV to C++ when the qualify term is true.
+If not true, the C++ struct will have zeros for those fields.

+For simple qualify terms, the name of the signal in the packet can be used.
+For more complex terms, a string can be passed, with `{data}` as the placeholder for the packet path.

+For now, fields using the same qualify should be contiguous.
+This requirement may be relaxed in the future if desired.
+However the output verilog will be more optimal if they are contiguous.